QMCPACK/qmcpack/tests/test_automation/spack_integration_tests/README.md

 This file should be placed in `~/.spack/linux/compilers.yaml`

-If you are using compilers on top of modules, Spack will need to have the corret module name.
+If you are using compilers on top of modules, Spack will need to have the correct module name.

 ## Other Notes